brhamon/astro/README.md

-The goal of this project is to encourage amatuer astronomical observations and applications for the highly accurate vector astronomy that NOVAS and JPL Ephemeris DE430 provide.
+The goal of this project is to encourage amatuer astronomical observations and applications for the highly accurate vector astronomy that NOVAS-C and JPL DE430 provide.

 ### Basic vector astronomy using NOVAS

-"The Naval Observatory Vector Astronomy Software (NOVAS) is a source-code library in Fortran, C and Python that provides common astrometric quantities and transformations.
+"The Naval Observatory Vector Astronomy Software (NOVAS) is a source-code library in FORTRAN, C and Python that provides common astrometric quantities and transformations.
 It can supply, in one or two function calls, the instantaneous celestial position of any star or planet in a variety of coordinate systems."
 _NOVAS C 3.1 Guide_

-This project uses the NOVAS C-library to calculate the sky positions of the planets, Sun and Moon, from an observer at a fixed location on Earth.
+This project uses the NOVAS-C library to calculate the sky positions of the planets, Sun and Moon, from an observer at a fixed location on Earth;
+and predicts future solstices and equinoxes.

 The latest version of the library, as of 2015-12-30, is NOVAS-C 3.1.
-Included in this repository is a patch file that applies fixes to two [known issues](http://aa.usno.navy.mil/software/novas/novas_faq.php) in this release.

-The known issues are:

-* sidereal_time units bug
-* ephem_close does not reset the EPHFILE pointer
+The setup script will also apply fixes for the two (as of 2015-Jan-09) [known issues](http://aa.usno.navy.mil/software/novas/novas_faq.php) in NOVAS-C 3.1.

-This project uses the general purpose planet ephemeris file DE430, published 15-Aug-2013 by the National Aeronautics and Space Administration (NASA) Jet Propulsion Laboratory (JPL).
-Following the instructions below, you will download the text files that make up DE430, along with Fortran code that parses these and produces a binary ephemeris file for your architecture.
-Once the binary DE430 is built and tested, you will use it to build an example program in the NOVAS C distribution.
+This project uses the general purpose planetary ephemeris file DE430, published 15-Aug-2013 by the National Aeronautics and Space Administration Jet Propulsion Laboratory (NASA JPL, or simply "JPL").
+Following the instructions below, you will download the text files that make up JPL DE430, along with FORTRAN code that parses these and produces a binary ephemeris file.
+Once the binary ephemeris is built and tested, you will use it to build example programs from the NOVAS-C distribution.

-Two small applications included in this project can be built to demonstrate some of the capabilities of NOVAS.
-(See below.)
+Two small applications included in this project can be built to demonstrate some of the capabilities of NOVAS-C. (See below.)

 ![Screen shot of planets](demo.png)

-### Instructions for creating binary JPL Ephemeris DE430
+### Instructions for creating the binary JPL DE430

 These instructions were tested on FC19-22 x86_64 Linux.

-### NOVAS References
+### NOVAS-C References

 For your reference... and to make sure things haven't changed too much.